 Why it’s important to structure content groups correctly

-While organizations want to skew towards creating more and managing less, they often tend to do just the opposite.
-One of the factors that makes organizing content groups more difficult is that there are unique facets to editorial organizations, which means they need to often be organized in a different way from other departments.
+While publishing teams aim to create more and manage less, they often do the opposite.
+One factor that makes organizing content groups more difficult is that there are unique dynamics to editorially driven teams, which means they need to often be structured in a different way from other departments.
 Work is often produced faster and more often, feedback has to be given much more regularly in the form of editing, and content is always changing.
-Because brand publishing must be created consistently to be successful, it’s important for teams to be structured in a way that creates momentum and doesn’t stall progress.
+Because brand publishing must be consistent to be successful, it’s important for teams to be structured in a way that creates momentum and doesn’t stall progress.

 What a well-structured content group looks like

 A well structured content group has clear lines of communication and is structured in a way that creates momentum.
-Well structured content teams operate relatively leanly with a minimum amount of supervision put in place so writers can pitch and write ideas quickly and editors can edit and publish in an efficient way.
-At the same time, well structured teams also have the appropriate levels of supervision so quality controls remain in place.
+Well structured content teams operate relatively leanly with a minimum amount of supervision put in place so writers can pitch and write ideas quickly and editors can edit and publish efficiently.
+At the same time, well structured teams also have appropriate levels of supervision so quality controls remain in place.

-The good news is that there are now, a variety of viable ways to build, organize and grow an editorial team.
+The good news is that there are now a variety of viable ways to build, organize and grow editorial teams.
 A well-optimized and well-structured editorial organization is now a competitive advantage for any business that wants to grow its bottom line.
 More importantly, a poorly optimized editorial operation presents significant business risk in a difficult and rapidly changing industry.